openvinotoolkit/model_server/docs/performance_tuning.md

   or even disable it.
 For example, with cloud storage, it could cause a cost for API calls to the storage cloud provider.
 Detecting new versions can be disabled with a value `0`.

-- While metrics have minimal-to-zero performance overhead when used with standard models, when used with lightweight, fast models, the metric incrementation can take significant amount of CPU time compared to actual inference.
-Consider disabling metrics for such models.
+- While collecting metrics has negligible performance overhead when used with typical models, when used with lightweight, fast models, the metric incrementation can consume noticeable proportion of CPU time compared to actual inference.
+Take it into account while enabled metrics for such models.
+It applies also for the DEBUG log level which could increase the load for a very high throughout use cases.

 ## Plugin configuration